kieranknowles1/selfhosting/readme.md

 interested in self-hosting their own web services, but I will not be providing any support for it.
 Breaking changes may be introduced at any time without warning or migration instructions.

 Use this at your own risk.
+I highly recommend using this as a reference and not as a copy-paste solution.

 ## Setup